 As you look over the following step-by-step and photos, keep in mind that you could make one of these larger or smaller.
 I designed this one to be something that a 2 year old could easily manage during play time.

 After putting this project together I have to score it with a 9.999.
 My only regret is that I did not allow more time to practice making the doll’s head and face.

 That's okay, though, because it wasn’t designed to be an heirloom.
-It is just something she can drag around, use as a pillow, and just generally toss about.
+It is just something she can drag around or use as a pillow, you know, just generally toss about.

 Then there's always next time.
-Little girls can never have too many baby dolls--just ask them. :) As a Christmas gift, or no special reason at all--I can make her another anytime!
+Little girls can never have too many baby dolls, just ask them. :) As a Christmas gift, or for no special reason at all, I can make her another anytime.

 If you make an heirloom baby doll in a blanket consider doing a hub so we can all see it and glean ideas for our own from it.
 Below, you'll find the method I used to make this one.